bendyworks/bwoken/README.md

 * In Xcode, select File -> Save as workspace...
 * Save the workspace in the same directory as your .xcodeproj file

+We have tried this on a standard lion installation and it works.
+If you have issues please open an [issue][issues] and let us know.

 ## Contributing